codeWithHak/React-Projects/02_dynamic_bg_changer/README.md

 - ✅ How to use **state** in React for dynamic UI changes
 - ✅ How to update styles dynamically using state
-- ✅ How to structure simple components in React
 - ✅ Handling events like `onClick` in React effectively

 ---